Epgor/Epgor/README.md

 🌱 I’m currently learning
 -     .NET
 -     GitActions
-💞️ Lazy one
+:mortar_board: Finishing some Master's degree for no particular reason
 > 📫 How to reach me
--     Email: bwi@scalepoint.com
+> -     Email: bwi@scalepoint.com

 <!---
 Epgor/Epgor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.